-It seems to many people that some English or British delicacies were concocted many years ago with the express intention of annoying the French.
-Far be it from the author to pass judgement on what may be an apocryphal statement, but in the true spirit of Anglo-French relations we at The Spoof are publishing a glossary of food and drink which a lucky French tourist might discover during his or her culinary adventures in Great Britain.
+It seems to many people that some English, or British, delicacies were concocted many years ago with the express intention of annoying the French.
+Far be it from the author to pass judgement on that, but in the true spirit of Anglo-French, relations we at The Spoof are publishing a glossary of food and drink which a lucky French tourist might discover during his or her culinary adventures in Great Britain.

 Oh yes, we love to ruin good champagne by adding orange juice.
 Get over it, mes amis, it's refreshing on a cold damp English summer's day.

 Thank you la Belle France for renaming this just to annoy the Scots, who claim it's theirs.

 Would you ever, mon brave?
 A sheep's stomach which some Scottish bloke filled with all the leftovers and entrails, and which the Jocks then took to their hearts.
 Bloody hell, they even read poetry to it.
 The USA banned this "delicacy", and then they came up with Kentucky Fried Chicken.
 I ask you!